xitu/gold-miner/article/2021/an-introduction-to-jetpack-compose-for-desktop.md

 # An Introduction to JetPack Compose for Desktop

-## An Introduction to Jetpack Compose for Desktop

-#### Use the powerful Android framework in your Windows app

 ![Photo by the author.](https://cdn-images-1.medium.com/max/2738/1*3wOqMMXsvUfkDTWXUri_EQ.png)

 Until now, we’ve only seen [Jetpack Compose](https://developer.android.com/jetpack/compose) in Android development.
 Today, we’re entering a new phase, as JetBrains announced an early-access version of IntelliJ that allows you to use Jetpack Compose to build Windows applications.